Boise State puts home win streak on the line against San Diego - WTOP News

 Boise, Idaho; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Boise State hosts San Diego looking to prolong its six-game home winning streak.
+BOTTOM LINE: Boise State will try to keep its six-game home win streak intact when the Broncos play San Diego.

-The Broncos are 6-0 in home games.
-Boise State ranks fourth in the MWC with 32.2 points per game in the paint led by Elodie Lalotte averaging 10.0.
+The Broncos are 6-0 on their home court.
+Boise State is fourth in the MWC at limiting opponent scoring, allowing 58.2 points while holding opponents to 37.9% shooting.

-The Toreros are 1-2 in road games.
-San Diego is 2-2 in games decided by 10 or more points.
+The Toreros have gone 1-2 away from home.
+San Diego ranks fourth in the WCC with 14.9 assists per game led by Ava Ranson averaging 3.0.

-Boise State averages 8.1 made 3-pointers per game, 2.7 more made shots than the 5.4 per game San Diego gives up.
-San Diego averages 2.6 made 3-pointers per game this season, 2.1 fewer made shots on average than the 4.7 per game Boise State allows.
+Boise State averages 8.1 made 3-pointers per game, 2.7 more made shots than the 5.4 per game San Diego allows.
+San Diego has shot at a 43.3% rate from the field this season, 5.4 percentage points greater than the 37.9% shooting opponents of Boise State have averaged.

-TOP PERFORMERS: Tatum Thompson is scoring 10.9 points per game with 5.2 rebounds and 1.5 assists for the Broncos.
+TOP PERFORMERS: Tatum Thompson is scoring 10.9 points per game and averaging 5.2 rebounds for the Broncos.

 Kylie Horstmeyer is scoring 12.9 points per game and averaging 4.4 rebounds for the Toreros.